yunmingxiao/academic-kickstart/content/authors/admin/_index.md

 news:
 - 09/2019 Research on clustering of mutants accepted by PLOS Comp Bio
-- 08/2019 Attended the SIGCOMM'2019 in Beijing (without submission)
 - 07/2019 Finished intern at Bytedance Inc.
 - 06/2019 Received my bachlor's degree!
 - "..."